mhausenblas/burry.sh/README.md

 The essence of burry's algorithm is:

-1. On startup, discover data directory location
-1. Watch data directory location
-1. Until end: on changes, but at latest every `AT_LEAST_SEC` zip and upload to target storage
+- Until user cancels
+  - Either on changes or every `AT_LEAST_SEC`
+  - Walk the tree from root
+  - Retrieve data and metadata from each non-ephemeral node
+  - Write all data and metadata to storage target